Elsie Stephenson

-Elsie Stephenson (22 January 1916 – 16 July 1967) was the first Director of the Nursing Studies Unit at the University of Edinburgh, which was founded in 1956 as the first university department of Nursing in the UK.
+Elsie Stephenson (22 January 1916 – 16 July 1967) was an English nurse and the first Director of the Nursing Studies Unit at the University of Edinburgh.
+The Unit was founded in 1956 and was the first university department of nursing in the UK.

 Early life

-Stephenson was the daughter of a farmer, Henry Walker Stephenson, and Ethel Watson, and was born at Crawleas Farm, Merrington, in Bishop Auckland, County Durham.
-Her father's death in 1919 in the influenza epidemic has been cited as her motivation for becoming a nurse.
+Stephenson was the only daughter, and the youngest of the four children, of Ethel (née Watson) and Henry Walker Stephenson, a farmer.
+She was born at Crawleas Farm, Merrington, in Bishop Auckland, County Durham.
+Her father's death in 1918 in the influenza pandemic has been cited as her motivation for becoming a nurse.

 From 1926 to 1933, Stephenson attended Newmarket Grammar School.
 Stephenson failed her final school examinations and did not graduate from university.

 On leaving school, Stephenson became a member of the Newmarket branch of the Red Cross.
 She began her General Nurse training at West Suffolk Hospital in Bury St Edmunds.